Making bread has to be one of the most satisfying experiences, and so I want to show you how to make homemade bread.

 How to Make Homemade Bread

-In a large bowl place the flour, salt and instant yeast in a bowl.
+In a large bowl place the cups of flour, salt and instant yeast in a bowl.

 Whisk to mix well, make a well in the middle and pour in the water.